wp-plugins/work-the-flow-file-upload/README.txt

 14. Admin File Upload Default Options Screen Shot B.

 == Changelog ==
+= 1.1.0 =
+* Initial work-the-flow-file-upload release to WordPress.org repository.
+* Modified directory names to suit generated repository directory.
+* Minor updates to README to reflect new directory location.
+* Minor updates to the workflow demo.

 = 0.1.6 =
 * Removed automatic updater, this is now handled by the wordpress.org updater.